Low Carbon Energy Technologies

 Scale Matters: Even Climate Hawks Are Embracing Nuclear Power

-Payne Institute Program Manager Simon Lomax writes about how nuclear energy is the No. 1 source of carbon-free electricity in the US, producing more than wind turbines and solar panels combined.
+Payne Institute Accelerated Methane Reduction Program Manager Simon Lomax writes about how nuclear energy is the No. 1 source of carbon-free electricity in the US, producing more than wind turbines and solar panels combined.
 Even so, support for nuclear has been soft among so-called climate hawks — the public officials and thought leaders who rank global warming as one of the top issues facing the US and the world.
 December 22, 2025.

 Colorado School of Mines professor and students work on creating a new type of concrete 12/10/2025